Mr. Miller's journal entry tells us:

-Webmaster Note: When Mr. Miller wrote the phrase, "Root for the Hoovens," he was not acting as a cheerleader.
-He was reporting that Charlie Root was the pitcher for the Hoovens team.
+Webmaster Note: When Mr. Miller wrote the phrase, "Root for the Hoovens," he was not acting as a cheerleader for the Hamilton team.
+He was reporting that Charlie Root was the pitcher for the Hoovens.

 As shown in the following image, Mr. Miller's handwritten notes for October 17, 1920 read as follows:

 Notably, Mr. Miller's entry provides more information about the memorable game than does this

 BELOW: This image shows the October 17th, 1920 diary entry in Mr. Miller's own handwriting.